developer-diganta/Dino/readme.md

   </p>

-  **Dino is a Chrome extension designed to help people with dyslexia and color blindness navigate and interact with web pages more easily.
-Dino is an extension developed to make the web more accessible to people with dyslexia and color blindness.
-Dino allows you to change colors, Change Font size, add and remove images, read out pages etc.**
+  **Dino is a Chrome extension designed to help people with dyslexia and color blindness navigate and interact with web pages more easily**

   ## Installation